BasPieren/functional-programming/README.md

 **Have there been noticeable changes in genres that have been used in the period after World War 2?**

-_EDIT:_ After I went through over the sorted data to find patterns I noticed that a lot of books didn't have a genre.
+_EDIT:_ After I went through the sorted data to find patterns I noticed that a lot of books didn't have a genre.
 Almost all of them did have a description so I decided to focus on that instead of the genre.
 So I also changed my research question:

 **Have there been noticeable changes in the sort of books that have been written in the period after World War 2?**